Randika00/Hotel_Management/README.md

 customer service and assure client happiness.The hotel management project includes room booking, personnel management, and other hotel management functions.
 The technology allows the management to list available rooms in the system.
 Customers may see and reserve rooms online.
 Admin has the authority to approve or reject the customer's booking request.
 Customers may also see and book other hotel services.
 As a result, the system may be used by both consumers and management to control hotel activities on the go.
+The application was programmed with the JavaScript, PHP, and Blade programming languages, with Visual Studio Code as the development IDE and a Firebase database for the storage of data.